yownas/seed_travel/README.md

 `Frames per second`: The fps of the video.

+'Bump seed': If this is set higher than 0, instead of traveling to the destination seeds you will get a number of images based on the initial seed, mixed with the destination seeds.
+Perfect for when you have an almost perfect image but want to nudge it a little to see if you can improve it.

 `Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

 `"Hug the middle" during interpolation`: Left over from an old experiment.
 Makes the interpolation go a little bit faster at the start and at the end.
 May sometimes produce smoother video, most often not.